ElcoLuijendijk/beo/doc/beo_manual.md

 * ``calculate_he_ages``: boolean, option to model AHe ages or not.
 Ages are modeled for the depths specified in the parameter ``target_zs`` or at the land surface if exhumation is turned on.
 * ``model_AHe_samples``: boolean, model the AHe ages of specified samples, each with a different apatite radius, U238 and Th232 concentration.
 * ``AHe_data_file``: string.
 Filename of the file containing the AHe data.
 * ``profile_number``: integer number, number of the profile to include in modeling AHe ages.
 This can be used to not model all the AHe samples in a single datafile, but only those for which the entry in the profile column in the datafile equals ``profile_number``.
+If the profile number cannot be found in the AHe data file, Beo will go sequentally through all the profile numbers in the datafile and calculate model statistics for each of the numbers.
 * ``save_AHe_ages``: boolean, save the AHe ages at the surface to a separate file
 * ``AHe_method``: string, method to calculate helium diffusivity, use Wolf1996, Farley2000 or RDAAM
 * ``AHe_timestep_reduction``, integer number.
 Use temperature at each x timestep for the calculation of AHe ages.
 This should be an integer.
 Ideally this should be 1, but higher numbers significantly speed up the model code